-You can configure Active Hours in three ways.
+You can configure Active Hours in Windows 10 in three ways.
 The first method is for general users, while the rest of the two are for consumers who know about Group Policy and Registry:

 - Via Windows Settings